Discrete Sequential Prediction of Continuous Actions for Deep RL: Model Visualization

 \section{Model Visualization}

-To gain insight into the characteristics of $Q$ that our SDQN algorithm learns, we visualized results from the hopper environment, because these are easier to comprehend.
+To gain insight into the characteristics of $Q$ that our SDQN algorithm learns, we visualized results from the hopper environment as it is complex but has a small dimensional action space.

-First we compute each action dimension's $Q$ distribution, $Q^i$, and compare those distributions to that of the double DQN network for the full action taken, $Q^D$.
-A figure containing these distributions and corresponding state visualization can be found in Figure \ref{fig:flat_q}.
+First we compute each action dimension's $Q$ distribution, $Q^L$ / $Q^i$, and compare those distributions to that of the top MDP for the full action dimentionality, $Q^U$.
+A figure containing these distributions and corresponding state visualization can be found in Figure~\ref{fig:flat_q}.

 For most states in the hopper walk cycle, the $Q$ distribution is very flat.
 This implies that small changes in the action taken in a state will have little impact on future reward.
 This makes sense as the system can recover from any action taken in this frame.
 However, this is not true for all states -- certain critical states exist, such as when the hopper is pushing off, where not selecting the correct action value greatly degrades performance.
 This can be seen in frame 466.